CharlesLedger/charlesledger.github.io/threats.md

 After manufacturing, this attestation allows the user (through Ledger Live) to verify if the device is genuine.
 The HSM sends a challenge which must be signed by the device and sent back along the attestation.
 This allows the HSM to verify the attestation and the challenge signature and eventually tell whether the device is genuine or not.
 More details can be found in [this blogpost]([https://www.ledger.com/a-closer-look-into-ledger-security-the-root-of-trust/).

-<U>Associated Threat</U>
+<U>Associated Threats</U>
 > An attack allowing to extract a device is a major threat to device genuineness security mechanism.
 Generally speaking, any attack allowing a non genuine device to pass the genuine check is a valid attack.

 ### End User Physical Verification

 We have designed the Ledger Nano S to be easily openable, so users can [check the integrity](https://support.ledger.com/hc/en-us/articles/360019352834-Check-hardware-integrity) of their device by themselves as detailed here.
 Being aware that this solution might not be suitable for all users, the architecture of the Ledger Nano X is different: the buttons and the screen are directly connected to the Secure Element to prevent this kind of chip-in-the-middle attack.

-<U>Associated Threat</U>
+<U>Associated Threats</U>
 > An attack allowing to extract a device is a major threat to device genuineness security mechanism.
 Generally speaking, any attack allowing a non genuine device to pass the genuine check is a valid attack.

 ## Device: Secure Display and inputs

 The wallet should ensure secure display and secure inputs, for verifying and granting transactions.
 It allows to ensure the "What you see is what you sign" property.
-It's at the utmost importance for the user to have a trusted display for verifying his transactions, getting his receiving address...
+It's at the utmost importance for the user to have a trusted display for verifying his transactions, getting his receiving address.
 It prevents an attacker from tricking the user in various ways to leverage his rights.
 It's equally important to have trusted inputs.
-It avoids an attacker to bypass user consent for approving a transaction for instance.
+It avoids an attacker to bypass user consent for approving a transaction for instance (cf. <!TODO> The Importance of Trusted Display) .
 This security mechanism is implemented through the genuineness property, the firmware integrity firmware mechanism and the device architecture itself.

-<U>Associated Threat</U>
+<U>Associated Threats</U>
 > An attack allowing to run a non legit firmware on the secure element, execute arbitrary code controlling the display or bypassing user's input, an hardware modification are some examples of threat against this property.